Mouse Not Being Detected in Windows 10 [Best Fixes]

 The mouse and keyboard have been the default way to control our computers forever.
 It is unlikely that those two devices will be gone completely, even with the innovation of touch screens.
-Seeing as we depend so much on the mouse, it becomes a real pain when the device is not detected in Windows 10.
-If you don’t have a touchscreen, you’re really stuck.
+Seeing as we depend so much on the mouse, it becomes a real pain when the device doesn’t get detected in Windows 10.
+If you don’t have a touchscreen, you’re stuck.
 Just like fixing Windows 10 Bluetooth problems, there are potential solutions for your mouse troubles.

 If you find yourself in this “mouseless” situation, there are a few quick tests you can perform to see whether it is the computer or the mouse itself causing the problem.
 This article discusses troubleshooting steps in order or complexity and the likelihood of it being the issue.
 Follow each step in order and retest after each one.